Citadel-Station-13/CitadelLore/wiki/Human.md

 [Project Jasher](/wiki/Project_Jasher "wikilink"), though the most notable community of demi-humans exists within the United Federation.

-Today, splicing is a common and legal practice, but still prohibitively expensive when done by qualified professionals.
-As such, most splicing is still performed by unsanctioned genetic engineers.
+Today, splicing is common and legal but still prohibitively expensive procedure.
+Most splicing is still performed by unsanctioned biogenetic engineers.

 Behavior
 ========